boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

    > The xTR MUST keep track of the last nonce seen in a Map-Notify received as a publication from the Map-Server for the EID-Record.

 If the same key is used, the Map-Request is likely to be rejected by the Map-Server and, thus, stale subscriptions will be maintained by the Map-Server.
+The request is silently discarded by the Map-Server.
+This behavior is similar to thsi behavior in {{!RFC9301}}:

+> If a Map-Register is received with a nonce value that is not greater than the saved nonce, it MUST drop the Map-Register message and SHOULD log the fact that a replay attack could have occurred.

 ~~~~ aasvg
                      +---+                          +----+